omeshashika/omiAI/README.md

 5. Done!
 Now let's setup the bot itself.

 ## Getting omiAI itself
-1. First of all, if you will be using this with Ollama, check if you have Ollama installed and some models.
-You can check both things by simply executing doing:
+1. First of all, if you will be using this with Ollama, check if you have Ollama installed and if you have some models.
+You can check both things by simply executing:
    ```
    ollama list
    ```
-   If not, install it (installation instructions can be found on https://ollama.com/) and download a model:
+   If not, install Ollama (installation instructions can be found on https://ollama.com/) and download a model:
    ```
    ollama pull gemma3n:e2b
    ```
-   (Or pick your own model, the one in the example is a small, yet pretty good model)
+   (Or any other model that fits you)

 ### Linux
 2. Clone the repository: